mssalvatore/recipes/recipes/cinnamon-ice-cream.md

 1. Heat the cinnamon in a small, dry pan over low heat.
 Keep it moving until it becomes fragrant; about 1 minute.

-2. Follow the directions for the [ice cream base](ice-cream-base.md).
+2. Follow the directions for the [Ice Cream Base](ice-cream-base.md).
 Add the cinnamon during step 1.